 Any Indigenous-led organization working to foster resilience in Inuit, Metis and First Nations communities anywhere in Canada can apply for resiliency support ranging from $5,000 to $30,000.
 For examples of eligible projects, see the Applicant Guide.

-The Fund is made possible thanks to the contributions of several foundations and funders.
-Including The Counselling Foundation of Canada, Donner Canadian Foundation, Edmonton Community Foundation, Enbridge, Frontline Fund, Green Shield Canada, Laidlaw Foundation, Lawson Foundation, Maple Leaf Centre for Action on Food Security, McConnell Foundation, Medavie Health Foundation, Metcalf Foundation, The Sprott Foundation, Suncor Energy Foundation, Toronto Foundation, Trottier Family Foundation, VanCity Community Investment Bank, Vancity Credit Union, and Vancouver Foundation and several anonymous donors.
+IPRF benefits from a strong and supportive network of partners, champions, and allies.
+Including The Counselling Foundation of Canada, Donner Canadian Foundation, Edmonton Community Foundation, Enbridge, Frontline Fund, Green Shield Canada, Laidlaw Foundation, Lawson Foundation, Maple Leaf Centre for Action on Food Security, McConnell Foundation, Medavie Health Foundation, Metcalf Foundation, The Sprott Foundation, Suncor Energy Foundation, Toronto Foundation, Trottier Family Foundation, VanCity Community Investment Bank, Vancity Credit Union, Vancouver Foundation, The Walmart Foundation and several anonymous donors.